All Guides

 Enter Your Personal Information

-Fill in your full legal name (Last, First, Middle Initial), birthdate, gender, and current address including city and ZIP code.
-Make sure this information matches your school records exactly.
+Write your full legal name (Last, First, Middle Initial), birthdate, gender, and current address with city and ZIP.
+Match your school records exactly.

 2